Data Processing Agreement

 4. SECURITY MEASURES

-4.1 Hailey HR shall implement technical and organisational measures, as required by the Data Protection Rules, in order to ensure a level of security that is appropriate to the risk and to protect Personal Data being Processed from accidental or unlawful destruction, loss or alteration, or unauthorised disclosure of, or access to, the Personal Data being Processed.
-Hailey HR shall assist the Customer in ensuring compliance with the obligations pursuant to Articles 32 to 36 of the GDPR, taking into account the nature of Processing and the information available to Hailey HR.
+4.1 Hailey HR shall implement technical and organizational measures, as required by the Data Protection Legislation in order to ensure a level of security that is appropriate to the risk and to protect Personal Data being Processed from accidental or unlawful destruction, loss or alteration, or unauthorized disclosure of, or access to, the Personal Data being Processed.
+[Appendix 1].

 4.2 Hailey HR shall notify the Customer without undue delay and no later than twenty-four (24) hours after becoming aware of a personal data breach pursuant to Article 33 of the GDPR.